 Islamic scholars occupy an important place in Muslim society.
 They are the guardians of sacred law and are often considered to be amongst the elite of our faith.
 In one tradition, the Prophet (SAWS) stated; “The Scholars are the inheritors of the Prophets”.
 The preservation and transmission of sound Islamic knowledge and guidance is compromised without the works and efforts of our scholars.
 Without them, people are destined to being misinformed about their religion, and to be misled by Iblis in handling their affairs.
 In another tradition, the Prophet (SAWS) said: “One Scholar is harder against the devil than a thousand worshippers”.
 The Quran states that people are elevated by their religious knowledge “Allah will rise up, to (suitable) ranks (and degrees), those of you who believe and who have been granted (mystic) Knowledge.
 And Allah is well- acquainted with all ye do.”
 Quran 58:11.
 As teachers, guardians and interpreters of sacred law, Islamic scholars deserve our respect, support, and our gratitude.

-Scholars of Islam are responsible for upholding the sacred trust that accompanies the acquisition of religious knowledge; which is to explain the religion clearly and concisely and not cover up any part of it, “Those who conceal the clear (Signs) We have sent down, and the Guidance, after We have made it clear for the people in the Book,-on them shall be Allah’s curse, and the curse of those entitled to curse” 2:159.
-In today’s turbulent times, the role of Muslim religious scholars and qualified teachers takes on a special significance for three reasons;
+Scholars of Islam are responsible for upholding the sacred trust that accompanies the acquisition of religious knowledge; which is to explain the religion clearly and concisely and not cover up any part of it; “Those who conceal the clear (Signs) We have sent down, and the Guidance, after We have made it clear for the people in the Book,-on them shall be Allah’s curse, and the curse of those entitled to curse” 2:159.
+In today’s turbulent times, the role of Muslim religious scholars and qualified teachers takes on a special significance for at least three reasons;

 - The second reason is that religious scholars have the responsibility to stand as barriers between ignorant Islamic leadership and the Muslim people themselves; “Verily, Allah does not take away knowledge by snatching it from the people but He takes away knowledge by taking away the scholars, so that when He leaves no learned person, people, turn to ignorant as their leaders; then they are asked to deliver religious verdicts and they deliver them without knowledge, they go astray, and lead others astray”.
 Scholars of today need to not only address the condition of the general public; they must also be willing to address those who are in authority, and those who make decisions for and on behalf of Muslims.

 - The third reason is that the world has changed, and in today’s globalized environment, Muslim people are mixing cultures, ideas, ethnic tendencies, and beliefs into one big melting pot in America.
-Muslim scholars are tasked not only with helping to help break down the obvious and sometimes intractable barriers between the diverse Muslim peoples living here in the United States, they are also (the ones who make our business, their business), charged in helping to maintain the religious and spiritual nature of the American Muslim trajectory, and making sure that our politics does not trump our morality.
+Muslim scholars are tasked not only with helping to help break down the obvious and sometimes intractable barriers between the diverse Muslim peoples living here in the United States, they are also (the ones who make our business, their business), charged in helping to maintain the religious and spiritual nature of the American Muslim trajectory, and making sure that our politics do not trump our morality.
 That means that they have to understand Islam in a morally applicative sense, understand what’s going on in the land in which we live and work, and understand the people upon whom they deliver critical rulings of law.
 Scholars of Islam have to take the added step whenever and wherever possible, to familiarize themselves with the common people, and the intricacies of American life and culture, about which they render judgments and opinions.
 The Prophet (SAWS) said, “The Muslim who mixes with the people and is patient with their ills is better than the Muslim who does not mix with the people and is not patient with their ills.”

 Anti American oratory has surreptitiously made its way into the modern canonical dialogue of Islam.
 Many American Muslims have been morally blackmailed into having to repudiate American culture in order to find acceptance as Muslims by immigrant scholars.
 Even today, rhetoric from a minority of Muslim scholars and some imams are replete with anti-American invectives or rallying cries against so called ‘western culture’ or values.
 It is ironic however, that from an Islamic theological perspective, morality has no hemispheric basis; “to Allah belongs the east and the west, wherever thou turnest, you shall find His (God’s) Face”.